Chapter 68:

 “My knowledge isn’t perfect because, as with all things, crap happens.
 Maybe one day, someone makes a left turn instead of a right and that changes history.”

 Like murdering a bullfrog bandit that was supposed to be alive for at least a few more years.
-But I’d rather not think about that action and the subsequent consequence.
+My inner monologue lectured me as I vividly remembered the story-breaking moment.
+But I’d rather not think about that action or the subsequent consequences.
 Not like we had much choice at the time.

 Rionriv stared at me intensely.
 “How’d you die?”

-“Well, maybe you shouldn’t have been looking into the future and instead looked in front of yourself.”
+“Well, maybe you shouldn’t have been looking into the future and instead looked in front of yourself.
+Seems like a pretty dumb way to die if you ask me.”

-“This is fair,” I replied as I washed down the bacon with a gulp of meadmosa.
-“Don’t worry.
+“This is fair,” I replied as I washed down the morning meats with a gulp of meadmosa just in time for the waitress to bring our next round.
+“Thanks.
+And don’t worry.
 Currently, I’m thinking about the here and now.”

 “How’d you know—”

 “Can we save the game of twenty questions for later?”
 I interrupted Rionriv and looked amongst the group.
 “After breakfast, let’s move on.
-I wouldn’t mind enjoying Fearnemyst for a few days while we wait for the General.”
+I wouldn’t mind enjoying Fearnemyst for a few days while we wait for you know who.”

 After brokering an armistice with Rionriv, we spent the rest of brunch talking about our dungeon dive through thrilling reenactments, yelps, and hollers.
 We eventually finished a few more rounds of morning drinks, before a second round of breakfast meats and now pastries, including flapjacks, arrived.